bobanm/ethereum-basic-demo/README.md

 to be one big Vue component, instead of slicing it into multiple single file components.
 As a result, you don't need to run tools like webpack build.
 Just access the files directly and you're good to go.

-To interact with smart contract, you will need MetaMask extension and a local web server.
-MetaMask will not inject `window.ethereum` object if you open HTML file using file protocol.
+To interact with smart contract, you will need a Web3 wallet and a local web server.
+Your Web3 wallet [Metamask, Brave] will not inject `window.ethereum` object if you open HTML file using file protocol.
 An easy way to open it using HTTP protocol is to serve it using a local web server.
 Installing and running a local web server is way more simple than it sounds.
 Since here we like lean and fast apps, the server of